laurence-lee/code_review/readme.md

 The `SolarProject` model uses [soft deletion](https://laravel.com/docs/6.x/eloquent#soft-deleting), so you don't need to worry about deleting related rows in other tables; the project will remain in the database with its `deleted_at` date set so it doesn't appear in ORM queries.

+This task is assessing:

+- How you prioritise competing requirements and your attention to detail
+- Your knowledge of database concepts like transactions
+- Your 'design aesthetic' or 'instinct' for API design, and how you communicate that

 ### 4. Edit project page (new frontend feature)

 - There is an 'edit project' link from the individual project page; implement the route and component that will allow the user to edit the project's properties
 - All the server API endpoints to update projects using PUT (whole resource) or PATCH (partial update) are already implemented
 - Note that the `system_size` field must be saved as a number or `null` (allowing the user to remove the size)
+- Handle loading states and error states in the UI as appropriate, but don't go overboard with the visual design

+This task is assessing:

+- Your ability to work with an existing API endpoint
+- Your general coding abilities, e.g. appropriate use of basic language features
+- Your attention to error handling and other basic frontend usability concerns

 ### 5. Bonus challenge - contacts editor (new frontend feature)

 - Implement contact editing on the project edit page (edit contact details, remove contact from project, add new contact)
 - This must be able to edit all contacts at the same time as the project details, and have a single 'save' button to perform all modifications to the objects
 - Don't implement a new 'bulk save' API on the server; use the existing API endpoints

+This task is assessing:

+- Your ability to manage more complex state in the frontend
+- Your ability to coordinate multiple update requests to the backend